 The Washington Unified School District, founded in 1957, is located in the City of West Sacramento.
 The city covers a 23 square mile area in eastern Yolo County along the west bank of the Sacramento River, opposite the City of Sacramento.
-The District serves an ethnically diverse and growing population of approximately 7,538 students.
-The District has six (6) K-8 schools, one (1) K-6 school, one (1) comprehensive high school, a continuation high school, an independent study program and an adult education program.
+The District serves an ethnically diverse and population of approximately 7,653 students.
+The District has six (6) K-8 schools, one (1) K-7 school, one (1) comprehensive high school, a continuation high school, an independent study program and an adult education program and a 9-12 charter.
 We believe in our motto: The Gateway to Extraordinary Possibilities.